What Eats Toilet Paper in a Septic Tank? The Ultimate Guide to Preserving Your Plumbing System

 The bacteria produce enzymes that help in the digestion process, further breaking down the solids into liquid and gas.
 The resulting liquid is then pumped out of the tank and into the leach field for further treatment.
 It is essential to maintain the bacteria population within the septic tank by avoiding antimicrobial cleaners, as they quell the bacteria population.
 A healthy and thriving bacterial population is necessary to ensure that all the waste inside the septic tank is broken down efficiently.

-You may also like: Best Recessed Toilet Paper Holder for Mega Rolls: The Ultimate Guide
+You may also like: Marine Head Must-Have: The Best Toilet Paper Brands for Your Boat

 The Risks of Using Non-Digestible Items in Your Plumbing System